How To Make a Spoiler Tag in Discord

 You can also hide attachments as spoilers.
 While uploading the attachment, Discord gives you the option to “Mark as Spoiler.”
 However, this only works on the desktop version of Discord.

 When you’re on the go you can still add spoiler tags to your messages in Discord.
 You can add the double vertical pipe bars on both sides of the content to achieve these tags.

 The vertical pipes are available on most phone’s keyboards, you may just have to look for it.
 On the Google Keyboard and Apple Keyboard, it can be found by clicking on the symbols icon twice.

 If you are using another version of the keyboard for your phone you may have to do a little more digging to find it.
 Either way; typing two vertical bars before and after content will add a spoiler tag.

 Now that you know how to make a spoiler tag in Discord, check out these other Markdown tags available on the Discord platform to help you format your text:

 Underline Bold Italics: _***phrase***_

-Also, if you have no desire to use Markdown but want to use Markdown symbols in your text, place a backslash at the start of the phrase.
-That way, you can use asterisks and other Markdown symbols.
+Also, if you have no desire to use Markdown effects but want to use symbols in your text, place a backslash at the start of the phrase.
+This way, you can use asterisks and other Markdown symbols without adding effects.
 However, this backslash feature doesn’t work in messages that have edits or underscores.

-Choosing the “On Click” option means that members of your server can click on the spoiler tags within the content to reveal the spoilers.
+“On Click” means that members of your server can click on the spoiler tags to reveal the spoilers.